pscedu/ml4docs/DATA_README.md

 ├── data

        ├── annotations
-              └── *.xml (126 annotations)
+              └── *.xml (126 stamp annotations)
        |── images
              └── *.jpg (389 images, only 108 have annotations)

 /pylon5/pscstaff/myilmaz/Stamps_Data is where the predicted machine-annotated images (1800x1200) will be located in labelme format.
-There are currently 282 images files and matching xml files.
-All have annotated stamps but no page annotations.
+They will be separated by campaign.

 ├── Stamps_Data